rkpatra201/callisto/system-design/cloud-native/k8s.basics/k8s-configuration-configmap.md

    1.4.
 Debugging Tips for ConfigMap

    1.5.
 ConfigMap Inject to Pod using Volume Mount

+   1.6.
+Why PVC not required when ConfigMap mounted using a volume

 2. Secret creation and inject into pod env